-3. Using this general definition answer question 3 in the packet.
+3. Using this general definition and Kepler's discussion of habitable zone, answer questions 3 and 4 in the packet.

 Part 3: Finding Life - our own solar system and beyond

 Now that you have some idea of the parameters life might require, let's take a look at some nearby (in our own solar system) places that might contain life.